 7.8 - When you become responsible for the goods.
 The goods will be your responsibility from the time they are delivered by our carrier to the address you gave us.

 7.9 - When you own goods.
 You own the goods once we have received payment in full.

 8 - Your Rights to End the Contract

 8.1 - To end the contract with us, please let us know and provide us with your order number.
-You can contact us by telephoning us on 0333 566 0346 or by writing to us by email to email@example.com or by post to the address above.
+You can contact us by writing to us by email to email@example.com or by post to the address above.

 8.2 - Ending the contract where we are not at fault and there is no right to change your mind.
 A contract for goods is completed when the goods are delivered and paid for.
 If you want to end a contract before it is completed where we are not at fault and you are not a consumer who has changed their mind, just contact us to let us know.
 The contract will end immediately and we will refund any sums paid by you for goods not provided but we may deduct from that refund reasonable compensation for the net costs we will incur as a result of your ending the contract and we will also charge a £5.95 carriage fee which will be deducted from the refund amount if we have already dispatched the goods by the time you contact us to confirm that you wish to end the contract.

 8.3 - If you end the contract for any reason after goods have been dispatched to you or you have received them, you must allow us to collect them from you and (subject to clause 9.4) we will charge a £5.95 carriage fee which will be deducted from any refund amount.